-In this causal but sophisticated kitchen that¿s mostly white, walnut accents and subtle texture and softness add warmth and depth.
+In this causal but sophisticated white kitchen, walnut accents and subtle texture and softness add warmth and depth.
 Shades of white dominate on clean-lined Shaker-style cabinetry, on the tile surrounding the range, and on gray-veined marble on the sink-wall backsplash.

 White can often look stark and cold, but curves always serve to soften a space.
 Placing the range in a gently arching niche creates a beautiful focal point and makes the area look more feminine and soft.
 Open shelving keeps spices and cooking oils within easy reach, while glossy white tiles and gray-veined marble add subtle texture.

 The curve of the range niche is echoed in a large arched window on the main sink wall.
 The large panes welcome plenty of sunlight into the north-facing room, and also enhance the view of the house from the backyard.
 Varied counter depths add a bit of architectural interest to the sink area.